Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Exact solutions from median quantization conditions

 To investigate the transition point, we first recall that the median-summed trans-series of the spectrum~\eqref{Spectrum_TransSeries_Alien} at $\nu = 0$.
 Then, after setting $2\pi \mcalF_0 = J_0=J_\mrmP+ J_\mrmNP$, we can introduce a Taylor expansion to $E^{(0)}(J_0)$ as

 where the first term corresponds to $\mcalS_{0}\left[E_\mrmP\right]$.
-In some sense, this is a remainder of the Borel-summation process after the resurgence cancellations.
-This is a manifestly real quantity, as the original asymptotic series is real.
+In some sense, $E^{(0)}(J_\mrmP)$ is a remainder of the Borel-summation process after the resurgence cancellations and it is a manifestly real quantity, as the original asymptotic series is real.
 The same also holds for the derivative terms when they are evaluated at $J=J_\mrmP$.
 Then, the exact spectrum $E^{(0)}(J_0)$ can only acquire imaginary contributions from the $J_\mrmNP$ term.

 Recall that our analysis in Section~\ref{Section: Trans-seriesDirect} showed that the breaking of the PT-symmetry is controlled by the fugacity of bounce and bion configurations, which we defined in~\eqref{ITW_fugacities}.
 Comparing them with the discriminant~\eqref{discriminantPT} at the leading order, we observe that